What Should Your Next Step In Authorship Be?

 But today, I want to share with you some ways you can avoid getting uninspired, feeling slack, or losing your writing flow.

-1) Organize Your Workflow & Create A Work / Life Balance
+1) Organise Your Workflow And Create Work/Life Balance

-Workflow is super important, and so is having clearly defined lined between your work hours and your rest hours (plus actually sticking to them… which I’m guilty of not doing). 🙈
+Workflow is super important, and so is having clearly defined lined between your work hours and your rest hours (plus actually sticking to them… which I can be guilty of not doing).

 The first thing you need to do is identify when you actually have time to write—and don’t tell me you don’t.
 Everybody can find five minutes in their day, and if five minutes is all you have, then that’s going to have to do unless you decide to make other changes to your routine.
 Besides, you can write 100 words in five minutes, and times that by 5?
 That’s 500 words a week, or 2,000 words a month.
 A little progress is better than none.

-I don’t recommend writing for more than 1 – 2 hours a day unless you’re super inspired or have a pressing deadline, because that’s a one-way ticket to burnout/writer’s block.
+I don’t recommend writing for more than 1 – 2 hours a day unless you’re super inspired, have a pressing deadline, or simply write better that way, because that’s a one-way ticket to burnout/writer’s block.
 Instead, give yourself a reason to want to come back and continue writing.

 On the subject of those two things, make sure you stick to the outlined times you’ve set for yourself as much as you can.
 If you can negotiate with your family for scheduled space to write in peace, it’s going to benefit you a lot better as you sink into a writing routine, and that way you won’t be tempted to write during your ‘down time’, nor will you feel guilty about actually taking a break.